andrear1494/andrear1494/README.md

 ## Data Analyst | Insights Specialist | Data Science Enthusiast

 ### 🚀 About Me
-🎓 LSE Data Analytics Postgraduate Programme Graduate with High Distinction 🔍 Passionate about uncovering actionable insights and solving complex problems through data
+🎓 LSE Data Analytics Postgraduate Programme Graduate
+🔍 Passionate about uncovering actionable insights and solving complex problems through data
 💼 Hands-on experience in data analysis and visualization to support decision-making
 🧠 Skilled in **Python, R, SQL, Excel, Tableau, SPSS**, with a deep interest in **machine learning** and **AI**